OUR WHOLE SOCIETY: RELIGION & CITIZENSHIP AT CANADA’S 150TH

 At Canada’s 150th anniversary of confederation, we need to discover a new way of talking, thinking and acting together so that Canada’s religious diversity can become a resource for our collective advancement.
-Building Our Whole Society will build on years of experience in interfaith and religious-secular dialogue to convene a range of fresh perspectives that will help us to think about how to build our whole society and promote a more active Canadian citizenry.
+Our Whole Society: Religion & Citizenship at Canada's 150th will build on years of experience in interfaith and religious-secular dialogue to convene a range of fresh perspectives that will help us to think about how to build our whole society and promote a more active Canadian citizenry.
 We will be asking,

 - How can an inclusive society provide space for diverse perspectives and practices to be welcomed into the public sphere?